wfinn/stuff/downvote2donate/README.md

 ```

 **80 goes to group**

-When I saw this, I had the idea for this bot.
+## ...
+I simply look for new messages every 20 minutes, so don't expect me to be fast.
+I might even be offline,  **this no serious bot / service** (yet?).

 ## Todo
-- probably move to only writing comments to be downvoted to be less spammy.
+- Mention group name in comment